-How long it takes to apply will depend on how much information you wish to include in your application.
-To expedite this process it is recommended that you have supporting information at the time you apply (e.g., work history with complete dates of employment, employer’s name, address, supervisor’s contact information; education history including, name of school, college major, units completed and degree completed), as well as all documents you are required to submit with your application.
-The average time to complete the online application process is approximately 30 – 45 minutes.
+The length of time it takes to apply will depend on how much information you wish to include in your application.
+To expedite this process, it is recommended that you have supporting information readily available at the time you apply (e.g., work history with complete dates of employment, employer's name and address, supervisor's contact information; education history including name of school, college major, units completed and degree completed).
+You should also have available all the documents you are required to submit with your application.
+The average time to complete the online application process is approximately 30 to 45 minutes.

-There is a ONE HOUR window period.
+There is a ONE-HOUR window period.
 You MUST SAVE your online application at least once every hour, even if you are actively entering information.
-If you fail to save your application, your process will be timed out and you will lose information not previously saved.
-Your application must be submitted prior to 5:00 p.m.
+If you fail to save your application, you will be timed out, and you will lose information not previously saved.
+Your application must be submitted prior to 5 p.m.
 (Pacific Time) on the closing date.
-You will NOT be able to submit a SAVED application after 5:00 p.m.
+You will NOT be able to submit even a SAVED application after 5 p.m.
 (Pacific Time) on the closing date.

 What documents will I need to submit with my application?

 Please refer to the Required Documents section of the job posting for documents you are required to submit with your application.
-Supplemental information or other materials may be required as part of the application, as they are necessary to determine if the minimum qualifications for the position for which you are applying are met.
+Supplemental information or other materials may be required as part of the application, as they are necessary to determine if you meet the minimum qualifications for the position for which you are applying.

-In order to be considered, you must submit all required documents at the same time you submit your application.
-This may be done at the time of the on-line submission.
-Follow the instructions on how to Attach Documents to your on-line application prior to submittal.
+To be considered, you must submit all required documents at the same time you submit your application.
+This may be done at the time of the online submission.
+Follow the instructions in the ‘First Time User Guide’ on how to attach documents to your online application prior to submittal.

 What information will I need to have readily available to fill out my application?

-(e.g., company/agency name, address, start and end date [month/year], position title, hours worked per week, monthly salary, supervisor’s name and title).
+(e.g., company/agency name, address, start and end date [month/year], position title, hours worked per week, supervisor's name and title).

 (e.g., name of school, city and state, start and end date [month/year], college major, units completed [semester/quarter units], degree received).

-(e.g., type, month/year issued, expiration month/year, certificates/licenses number [if applicable], agency issued by).
+(e.g., type, month/year issued, expiration month/year, certificate/license numbers [if applicable], issuing agency).

-Can I add additional information or documents to my application after it has been submitted?
+Can I add information or documents to my application after it has been submitted?

-You can review the status of your application at any time by going to Applicant Login/Registration and using your user name and password you created when you established your account and then clicking on “Application Status.”
-You will see a list of your online applications and the current status of each.
+You can review the status of your application at any time by logging in to Applicant Login/Registration using the username and password you created when you established your account, and then clicking on “Application Status”.
+You will see a list of your online applications and the current status of each application.

 Do I have to submit a separate application for each posting?